TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/Shadow.md

 ```lua
 function Shadow(Scope: Scope): (props: ShadowProperties) -> ImageLabel
 ```
-Initializes the Shadow component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a subtle shadow positioned on the side of your choosing.

 ## Default Syntax